Jiantastic/embedTrioMotors/README.md

 There might be some bugs during testing.

-In the event of this, please consider the following :
+<strong>In the event of this, please consider the following :</strong>

 Pressing the reset button on the mbed board, followed by waiting for something like ` Rotor origin : 5 ` to appear before inputting a user command